3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 3.2.2.
 Prevalence

-3.2.2.1.
+3.2.2.a.
 Primary prostate pain syndrome

-3.2.2.2.
+3.2.2.b.
 Primary bladder pain syndrome

-3.2.2.3.
+3.2.2.c.
 Sexual pain syndrome

-3.2.2.4.
+3.2.2.d.
 Myofascial pain syndromes

-The relationship between muscular dysfunction (especially over-activity) and pelvic pain has been found in several studies [118].
-Rectal pain treated with pelvic floor muscle therapy is only relieved when patients learn to relax their pelvic floor muscles [119,120].
-The vast majority (92.2%) of men visiting a tertiary centre for pelvic pain had dysfunction of the pelvic floor muscles.
-This finding was true regardless of evidence of inflammation (prostatitis or cystitis) [121].
-This relationship has been found in chronic prostatitis [122], PBPS [123] and vulvar pain [124].
+The relationship between muscular dysfunction (especially over-activity) and pelvic pain has been found in several studies [114].
+Rectal pain treated with pelvic floor muscle therapy is only relieved when patients learn to relax their pelvic floor muscles [115, 116].
+The vast majority (92.2%) of males visiting a tertiary centre for pelvic pain had dysfunction of the pelvic floor muscles.
+This finding was true regardless of evidence of inflammation (prostatitis or cystitis) [117].
+This relationship has been found in chronic prostatitis [118], PBPS [119] and vulvar pain [120].
 Dysfunction of the pelvic floor directly affects function of the pelvic viscera and vice versa.
 Both systems can act as the primary signal to the spinal cord, with a cascade of reactions ascending to the CNS as a result.
 The muscle itself ends up shortened, leading to restrictions even in a relaxed state.

 3.2.3.
 Influence on Quality of Life

-Data on the influence on QoL will be included in a future version of the guidelines.
+Data on the influence on QoL will be included in a future version of the Guidelines.

 3.2.4.
 Costs